Ah ah ah! ! I like these "catchy titles"!

 So a priori, no criminal penalties but the damages do not seem excluded.

-Chapter 2.
-The legal basis of the ban on downloading
+The legal basis for the download ban

 From what I have just explained, there are only a limited number of cases that can justify the ban.